 3. Sprinkle the sundried tomatoes and basil in the bottom of each cup.
 Fill each cup about 3/4 of the way full.

-4. Cover the silicone molds tightly with foil.
+4. Cover the silicone molds tightly with foil or a silicone cover.
+The lid that comes with your egg bite molds isn’t safe for use in the oven or Instant Pot.
 Add 2 cups of water to the Instant Pot insert and place the trivet on the bottom of the pan.
 The red trivet in the video is this one.

-Carefully stack the molds on top of the trivet slight off set so that the cups are not directly on top of each other.
+Carefully stack the molds on top of the trivet slightly off set so that the cups are not directly on top of each other.

 5. Cook on high pressure using the steam function for 8 minutes.
 Let the pressure naturally release.
 This took about 10 minutes.
 You might need to adjust the cooking times if you are at a higher altitude than we are here in AZ.
 Here’s a post about that!